One of the most frequent questions I get as a teacher in Frisco revolves around the ever-present search for volunteer opportunities for young people.

 - Typical duties include but are not limited to helping with special events, assisting the Childwatch area or tidying up the facility

-- There’s a background check and a brief30-minute training required before
+- There’s a background check and a brief 30-minute training required beforehand

 - Send email@example.com to get the process started